Ana Carolina Grillo Monteiro - AIMS@JCU

 Project Results

-So far, the results of this research have indicated that competition involving hard corals are species-specific.
+This research indicates that competition involving hard corals are species-specific.
 While some coral species can endure competition and thrive, others are severely affected.
+Results from the first and second chapter show that most hard corals were damaged after interacting physically with the competitors, but their susceptibility to damage depended on the species involved.
 On the other side, competitors such as macroalgae, zoantharians, and soft corals seem to be affected in a lesser extent by competition with hard corals.
 Abiotic factors like acidification and pollution can also differentially affect corals while competing.
+In the third chapter, competition was deleterious for all hard corals irrespective of iron pollutant, but high iron enrichment was significantly harmful to an endemic species while competing.
+And the last chapter indicated that, while the hard coral was negatively affected by competition, acidification combined with nitrate enrichment either aggravated or mitigated these negative effects, depending on their combination and concentrations.

 Keywords